ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 neighbor.
 The larger the corpus, the larger the expressivity of our word pairs.

-In a way, **having these pairs allows us to see which words tend to stick together.**  Later on, we will train a model that can understand this affinity: given a word $$X$$, how probable will the word $$Y$$ show up around it?
-To jumpstart our modelling, let's first prepare our dataset.
+In a way, **having these pairs allows us to see which words tend to stick together.**  Later on, we will train a model that can understand this affinity, i.e., given a word $$X$$, what's the probability that a word $$Y$$ will show up around it?
+In the next section, we'll jumpstart the modelling stage by preparing our dataset.

 ### <a id="vectors"></a> 3.
 Encode to one-hot vectors